umee-network/docs/docs/governance/community-dao/educators.md

 > TLDR: Educators are expected to create and distribute high quality educational content to help onboard the next generation of DeFi users to Umee.

+> To get started as an educator visit the #start-here channel in the "Community DAO" section of [Umee's Discord](https://discord.gg/umee).

 <br>

 ## Overview